AcaciaLinux/leaf/README.md

 In order for leaf to work correctly, the upper files have to exist or have to be downloaded.

-#### packages.list
+### packages.list

-The packages.list file can be downloaded automatically by leaf using the following command: "leaf update": There is no need to create this file manually.
-The command will dowload the file from the remote server so leaf always has up to date lists.
+The packages.list file can be downloaded automatically by leaf using the following command: `leaf update`.
+There is no need to create this file manually.
+The command will download the file from the remote server so leaf always has up to date lists.

+## Cache

+leaf puts all of its caches into the directory `/var/cache/leaf` which has to exist.
+But if you need to clear the leaf cache, you can delete everything contained.
+Currently there are the following directories:

+- downloads

+- packages

+### downloads

+This directory stores all the downloaded package archives, these are not extracted and will be re-downloaded if they do not exist.

+### packages

+This directory contains all the extracted packages.
+The package directories can be removed to save space, because this is uncompressed data.
+Once you install a package, it will be extracted into this directory for processing.